go-outside-labs/fake/content/about.md

 ---
 ## 0. basics you need to know

+All right, losers, these are all the stuff you are going to have to learn if you desire to leave in the future.

 ### how to spend coins?
 * [buy 🍕 and fuds with your coins and all that: bitcoinwide.com](https://bitcoinwide.com/)
 * [stores that accept bitcoin: spendabit.co](https://spendabit.co/)